ucldc/cinco/arclight/README.md

 ```
 bundle exec traject -I lib/ -u http://<solr_url>:8983/solr/blacklight-core -i xml -c lib/arclight/traject/ead2_config.rb path/to/file.xml
 ```

-In order to add a finding aid to a specific repository set the environment variable `REPOSITORY_ID` to Repository.code set in cincoctrl

-By default the indexer will look for a file called `extracted-supplementary-files-text.txt` in the same directory as the given finding aid.
-If you want to change this default name you can set the environment variable `TEXT_FILE_NAME`.
-You can also set the directory for the text file by setting `TEXT_FILE_DIR`.
+** Settings
+Settings can be added to the index command with `-s name=value`

+`preview` -  if an item is being previewed rather than published set to "true" `-s preview=true` (default: false)

+** Environment variables
+`REPOSITORY_ID` - Must be set to Repository.code (from cincoctrl) to add to a repository in arclight (no default) `TEXT_FILE_NAME` - May be set to change the name of the the file that contains extracted text (default: `extracted-supplementary-files-text.txt`)
+`TEXT_FILE_DIR` - May be set to change the directory where the text file is located (default: same directory as the XML)